RustMan88/rust-btg/README.md

 # Comparison with other Rust libraries

-*rust-bitcoin* - rust-sv has no ties to rust-bitcoin.
+*rust-bitcoin* - rust-btg has no ties to rust-bitcoin.
 This library can do everything rust-bitcoin can do and more for Bitcoin SV.

 *parity-bitcoin* - The parity Bitcoin client is a full node in Rust.
 Its code is more full-featured and also more complex.